interlockjs/interlock/docs/extensibility.md

 | Return value |  | ASTnode | expression AST node. |

-This Pluggable's definition can be found [here](../src/compile/construct/index.js#L40-L48).
+This Pluggable's definition can be found [here](../src/compile/construct/index.js#L38-L46).

 ## constructModuleSet

-Given an array of CJS modules (in the form of object expression AST nodes), construct the AST of a file that would register those modules for consumpsion by the Interlock run-time.
+Given an array of CJS modules (in the form of object expression AST nodes), construct the AST of a file that would register those modules for consumption by the Interlock run-time.

-This is an **asynchronous promise plugin**.
-This means that the function should return a promise that resolves to the expected value.

 |     | Name | Type | Description |
 | --- | ---- | ---- | ----------- |